CatarinaPinheiro-datanalyst/CatarinaPinheiro-datanalyst/README.md

 ## 👋 Hi, I'm Catarina Pinheiro!

-**Data Analyst | Business Analyst**
+**Junior Data Analyst | Business Analyst**
 Passionate about turning data into actionable insights

 ### 👩🏻‍💻 About Me
-I'm a **Data Analyst** with a background in **Business Intelligence and Analytics**, combining technical expertise with hands-on experience in customer service and education.
+I'm a **Junior Data Analyst** with a background in **Business Intelligence and Analytics**, combining technical expertise with hands-on experience in customer service and education.
 I specialize in **data transformation and visualization**, leveraging tools like **Excel, SQL, Power BI and Python** to extract value and support decision-making.

 ---